harvard-library/aspace-import-excel/user_documentation/archival_objects_instructions.md

 ### <a name="agent">Agent Objects</a>

-The ingester allows you to link Agents (*CREATOR role only!*) to Archival objects.
+The ingester allows you to link Agents to Archival objects.
 You can specify up to 3 Person Agents, up to 2 Corporate Agents, and one Family Agent per Archival object.

 If you have previously defined the Agent(s) you are using, you may use the Record ID number (e.g.:  for the Agent URI /agents */agent_person/1249*, you would use **1249**) OR the full header header string, with all capitalization and punctuation.